gytterberg/technical-interview-prep/algorithms/3-data-structures/1-priority-queue.md

 # Examples

-For example, a hospital emergency room could use a priority queue to determine the order in which their doctors see patients.
+A hospital emergency room could use a priority queue to determine the order in which their doctors see patients.
 The priority queue would work the following way:

 ```javascript
 var pq = new PriorityQueue();